 Packaging the subcontract work is one of the more challenging aspects of the GCCM delivery method.
 The goal is to find the correct balance between packages that maximize competition while also keeping costs down.
-There are many different strategies owners can employ when packaging subcontracts, and the statute below provides some guidance on how owners should approach subcontract packaging.
+There are many different strategies project teams can employ when packaging subcontracts, and the statute below provides some guidance on how public bodies should approach subcontract packaging.

 "Individual bid packages are to be prepared with trades separated in the manner consistent with industry practice to maximize participation and competition across all trades.
-The bundling of trades not normally combined into one bid package is not allowed without justification and specific approval by the public body.
+Bundling of trades not normally combined into one bid package is not allowed without justification and specific approval by the public body.
 Bid packages must be prepared to reduce barriers for and increase participation by small, woman, minority, and veteran owned businesses business enterprises (RCW 39.10.380(1))."

-Owners should try to keep trades separate when developing subcontract packages, as this can maximize competition and DBE participation on large public works projects.
+Public bodies should try to keep trades separate when developing subcontract packages, as this can maximize competition and DBE participation on large public works projects.
 However, "bundling" subcontract packages can provide advantages to the public body.
 In either scenario, there can be unintended consequences for how a public body decides on the subcontract package.
-For example, combining different trades into one subcontract package can limit competition, reduce DBE participation, and drive up costs.
-Owners should consider the following questions when developing subcontract packages - in particular, when considering the combination of trades into one subcontract package:
+For example, combining different trades into one subcontract package can limit competition, reduce DBE participation, and drive-up costs.
+Public bodies should consider the following questions when developing subcontract packages when considering the combination of trades into one subcontract package:

-- Is it a recognized local industry practice? - Does the combination promote competition? - Does the GCCM plan to bid any portion of the package, thereby discouraging competition? - Does the combination create an advantage for fewer bidders? - Is the management and coordination of the multiple trades clearly defined in the bid package? - How does this package increase DBE participation? - Was any of this work previously solicited without successfully selecting a firm, and would combining it with other work increase competition?
+- Is it a recognized local industry practice? - Are these trades combined under a single contract? - Does the interface of the trades require close coordination and work integral to both scopes? - Does the combination promote competition? - Does the GCCM plan to bid any portion of the package, thereby discouraging competition? - Does the combination create an advantage for fewer bidders? - Is the management and coordination of the multiple trades clearly defined in the bid package? - How does this package increase DBE participation? - Was any of this work previously solicited without successfully selecting a firm, and would combining it with other work increase competition? - What benefit will the project see from this combination?

-Due to the complexity of combining multiple trades in one package and the potential for unintended consequences, it is highly recommended that proposed bid packages that bundle different trades or type of work be analyzed by the public body and discussed with the GCCM prior to solicitation.
+Due to the complexity of combining multiple trades in one package and the potential for unintended consequences, it is highly recommended that proposed bid packages bundling different trades or type of work are analyzed by the public body and discussed with the GCCM prior to solicitation.
 Advantages and disadvantages of the proposed package should be compared against project priorities, goals, and increasing DBE participation to determine the best subcontract package.
 The public body must be fully engaged in the subcontract packaging process and is responsible for the final packaging decisions.
 Following are some considerations and potential areas for discussion between the public body and the GCCM.